-Different teams, organizations, and project approaches denice “deliverable” differently; and some have formally denied BA deliverables, and others will not have any defined at all.
+Different teams, organizations, and project approaches define “deliverable” differently; some have formally defined BA deliverables, and others will not have any defined at all.
 No matter which situation you are in, or anywhere in between, it’s important to have the right mindset and ask the right questions.

 Whenever you are asked to create something (deliverable, document, or preparing for a key meeting), its critical to understand and figure out: